OndrejTexler/Neurally-Guided-Style-Transfer/README.md

 This tool is designed to overcome the aforementioned drawbacks of neural based style transfer and allow for creating high-quality and extremely high-resolution images.
 The use-case is the following.
 * Let's assume we have a style exemplar and target photograph in high-resolution.
-* First, we run these two images through our favorite neural-based style transfer method.
+* First, we run these two images through our favorite neural-based style transfer method (see some tips in the [section below](#ExistingNeuralStyleTransferImplementations)).
 The result we get is of a low resolution and does not represent the used style exemplar well.
 * Second, we use this tool to restore the quality of the neural result and upscale it to the resolution of the style exemplar.

 <p align='center'>